 Sinding-Larsen-Johansson lesion or syndrome usually affects young boys, up to the early teens.
 It is caused by a combination of excessive traction on the patella from the patella tendon and usually a period of rapid growth.

-This condition is described as the adolescent equivolent to Jumper's knee or patella tendinopathy.
-Other alternative diagnoses include osgood schlatters disease and a bipartitie patella.
-Osgood Schlatters disease affects the knee at the the point where the patella tendon inserts into the tibia bone on a prominent protrusion which is known as the tibial tuberosity rather than at the bottom of the patella in the case of Sinding Larsen Johansson.
+This condition is described as the adolescent equivalent to Jumper's knee or patella tendinopathy.
+Other alternative diagnoses include Osgood Schlatter disease and a bipartite patella.
+Osgood Schlatters disease affects the knee at the point where the patella tendon inserts into the tibia bone on a prominent protrusion which is known as the tibial tuberosity rather than at the bottom of the patella in the case of Sinding Larsen Johansson.
 A bipartite patella occurs when the patella has a natural split in it and is not the result of a fracture.